 If young concrete is allowed to cool below freezing point it may be damaged to such an extent that it will be unfit for use.

-It should also be noted that even if temperatures do not drop below zero the concrete will develop strength at a greatly reduced rate and initial setting will be significantly slower.
+It should be noted that even if temperatures do not drop below zero the concrete will develop strength at a greatly reduced rate and initial setting will be significantly slower.

 Effective curing